MattStenquist/Xbox-360-StarterTemplate/readme.txt

 on Windows.

-Just create a new Project in Visual C#, add the Xbox XNA template, copy past the Game1.CS code, and nothing else.
+Just create a new Project in Visual C#, add the Xbox XNA template, copy paste the Game1.CS code, and do nothing else.
+Unless you want to tweak the Texture2D's and Rectangle's.

 Then duplicate your Xbox Game Project into a Windows Version Right Click and Debug.